Migration Guide

 |---|---|---|

 | Event Log | Accumulator | Event sourcing appends every event to an ordered log (linear growth).
-ATOMiK XOR-accumulates every delta into a single fixed-size value (constant space). |
+In the fit model, ATOMiK XOR-accumulates deltas into a fixed-width accumulator value. |

-| Event Replay | ctx.read() | ES replays all events since last snapshot to reconstruct state: O(n).
-ATOMiK reconstructs in O(1): initial_state XOR accumulator. |
+| Event Replay | ctx.read() | ES replays all events since the last snapshot to reconstruct state: O(n).
+ATOMiK reconstructs with one accumulator read in the fit model: initial_state XOR accumulator. |

 | Snapshot | ctx.swap() | ES periodically snapshots to bound replay cost.
 ATOMiK swap() atomically captures current state and resets the accumulator -- no serialization needed. |